DEFRA/defra-ai-sdlc/pages/getting-started/the-four-pillars.md

 ### 2. Good Prompts

 **Purpose:** The clear, detailed ask for a given task.
-It can refer to the IDE rules and the requirements, however, you don't need to repeat what's in the rules or requirements in the prompt.
+It can refer to the IDE rules and the requirements.
+However, you don't need to repeat what's in the rules or requirements in the prompt.

 **Where created:** Create prompts manually at first but then refine them using a chat model like Claude or ChatGPT.